brotherhoodMonk/gyan/rct.md

  designers will find JSX more familiar than JavaScript alone.
 I.e., HTML markup looks like HTML markup.
 You can leverage the full power of JavaScript in HTML and avoid learning or using a templating language.
 JSX is not a templating solution.
 It is a declarative syntax used to express a tree structure of UI components.
-By adding a JSX transformation step you'll find errors in your HTML you might otherwise miss.
+By adding a JSX transformation step you ll find errors in your HTML you might otherwise miss.
 JSX promotes the idea of inline styles.
 Which can be a good thing.

 conditional operator=